Deployment

 login: true

-Plan mode is useful when you want the operator to stay in-cluster but you are not ready to trust it with mutations yet.
+Plan mode is useful when you want the operator to stay in-cluster but you are not ready to trust it with PostgreSQL mutations yet.

 Current behavior in plan mode: